Illinois Symphony Orchestra | Illinois Symphony Orchestra Skip to Content

 Adding brilliance to the evening, internationally acclaimed soprano Mikaela Bennett will captivate audiences with her luminous voice, performing beloved holiday favorites and stepping into the role of storyteller as she narrates the charming and whimsical tale Another Night Before Christmas.
 Her artistry promises to make this an unforgettable centerpiece of the celebration.

 This year’s program celebrates community spirit!
-In Bloomington, the Bloomington-Normal Youth Symphony joins forces with the ISO for an exhilarating side-by-side performance, blending youthful energy with orchestral brilliance.
-Adding a dash of fun, the winner of the Celebrity Conductor Challenge will take the podium to lead Leroy Anderson’s iconic Sleigh Ride—a beloved holiday classic guaranteed to bring smiles and cheers.
-And for our Springfield audiences, the magic continues in the historic Illinois State Library, offering an intimate and distinctive setting that makes this holiday tradition come alive.
+The Bloomington-Normal Youth Symphony joins forces with the ISO for an exhilarating side-by-side performance, blending youthful energy with orchestral brilliance.
+Adding a dash of fun, Tom Carroll, the winner of the Celebrity Conductor Challenge will take the podium to lead Leroy Anderson’s iconic Sleigh Ride—a beloved holiday classic guaranteed to bring smiles and cheers.

 Holiday Pops in the Heartland is more than a concert—it’s a sparkling celebration for all ages.
 Come for the music—stay for the magic.
 Bring the kids, invite the grandparents, and share in a tradition that will warm your heart and lift your spirits.
 Make this the highlight of your holiday season!